• Skip to primary navigation

 Ryan Inman is the voice behind the Financial Residency podcast.
 Additionally, he is the President of Physician Wealth Services which works with physicians across the country.
 He has the goal of helping physicians develop a financial plan that works to support the life they love.

 Taylor Inman is a pediatric pulmonologist in San Diego.
 She truly believes that physicians have the ability to pursue their dream life when their finances are on track.
+The goal is to get started when you're a medical resident, and then keep taking steps forward.

 The couple works together in this book to create a useful guide for physicians that want to move their finances in the right direction.